 Weighted blankets can accomplish deep touch pressure, which alleviates the need for a lot of parents having to hug their child while they fall asleep!

-This is the main reason we typically get for parents buying their autistic child a weighted blanket.
+This is the main reason we typically hear when parents buy their autistic child a weighted blanket.
 It’s very common for children with autism to have sleeping problems, so parents are usually very excited when they discover how much a weighted blanket can help.

 There are a few reasons that weighted blankets can help improve sleep for children with autism.